olmosdev/olmosdev/README.md

 ###

-<p align="left">Enthusiastic backend developer with experience in Python technologies such as <br>FastAPI, Django, and the Django Rest Framework.
-With skills in modern libraries such <br>as React and PySide6.</p>
+<p align="left">Enthusiastic backend developer with experience in Python technologies such as FastAPI, Django, and the Django Rest Framework.
+With skills in modern libraries such as React and PySide6.</p>

 ###